Chart Color Schemes

 AreaSearch analysis of employment trends sees Durack performing better than 90% of local markets assessed across Australia

-Workforce participation is high at 79.1% compared to Greater Darwin's 69.7%.
-Key employment industries include public administration & safety, health care & social assistance, and construction.
+Over the past year, employment growth was estimated at 1.7%.
+Leading industries include public administration & safety and construction.
 However, health care & social assistance is under-represented, with only 11.2% of Durack's workforce compared to 14.2% in Greater Darwin.

-Employment opportunities appear limited locally, as the working population count is lower than the resident population.
-Over a 12-month period, employment increased by 1.6%, and labour force grew by 1.7%, keeping unemployment relatively stable.
-In contrast, Greater Darwin saw employment growth of 1.9% with a marginal rise in unemployment.
-State-level data from 25-Nov shows NT employment contracted by 1.13%, with an unemployment rate of 4.4%.
-National forecasts suggest employment will expand by 6.6% over five years and 12.7% over ten years, but growth rates vary significantly between industries.
-Applying these projections to Durack's employment mix indicates local employment should increase by 6.1% over five years and 12.7% over ten years.
+Employment opportunities locally may be limited as indicated by the count of Census working population vs resident population.
+In the 12-month period ending September 2025, employment increased by 1.7% while labour force grew by 1.8%, keeping unemployment relatively stable at 1.4%.
+National employment forecasts from Jobs and Skills Australia, issued in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Durack's employment mix suggests local employment should increase by 6.1% over five years and 12.7% over ten years.

 Frequently Asked Questions - Employment